Puppet-Finland/puppet-module-keycloak-test/README.md

     BEAKER_destroy=yes \
     pdk bundle exec rspec spec/acceptance/1_domain_mode_cluster_spec.rb

+Some tests require you to pass

+    BEAKER_keycloak_full=yes

+to run, so you may need to add that.

 If you want to debug test failures in multi-machine test setup set BEAKER_destroy=no and login to the container(s) you want to look into: